-Nearly fifty years later, I am still performing...
+Over fifty years later, I am still performing...

-Writing and picking as enthusiastically as ever...
+Writing songs and picking as enthusiastically as ever...
 I play solo, one guitar, one voice... and now and again, to keep me on my toes, when musical friends happen to be around, I'll ask them to add harmony or instrumental embellishments.
 Occasionally my buddy from The Maple Street Project, Eric Luskin, accompanies me on bass guitar.

 Apart from my first solo recording venture in the USA, for over 25 years I have been writing and recording with The Maple Street Project, a folk-rock quintet I co-founded in the western suburbs of Boston, now disbanded after 25 years!
 It was a wonderful collaboration and hotbed of inspiration for my own songwriting efforts...
 Thanks guys!

 Since my early days in the 60s with Mel, Mel & Julian, an amazing trio which I was so fortunate to grow with.
 I am spoiled.
 Finding talented collaborators like them is a never-ending quest.